 Speaking of the sound quality, it's an absolute dream.
 It supports a range of music formats, including FLAC, OGG, WAV, MP3, ALAC, and more.
 In terms of hardware, the device has two chipsets, one to power the overall device, and one to handle the DAC and amplifier – resulting in a noise-free experience.

 We tested the player with multiple pairs of headphones across multiple price ranges, and were stunned with the clarity and exceptional quality of the audio.
 There’s a reason the Onkyo DP-X1A sits atop this list – it’s a beast in the portable audio world.

-Apple took us all by surprise when it announced the iPod touch 7, the first upgrade to its portable music and video player since 2015 – and then promptly discontinued it in 2022.
+Apple took us all by surprise when it announced the iPod touch 7 in 2019, the first upgrade to its portable music and video player since 2015 – and then promptly discontinued it in 2022.

-The bigger upgrade, at least for audio enthusiasts, is the support for the Hi-Res Audio codec FLAC, as well as Apple Lossless, giving you more options than ever when it comes to accessing audiophile-quality music.
+If you can still snag one while stocks last (or on auction sites) though, this iPod supports the FLAC codec, as well as Apple Lossless, giving you more options than ever when it comes to accessing audiophile-quality music.

 In our review we also tested out the inbuilt speaker at the bottom of the iPod touch, and it packs quite a punch despite its size.
 It won’t do for listening to your Hi-Res music, but if just want a little background music for your gaming sessions and can’t be bothered to dig your headphones out, it works just fine.

 If you need a new MP3 player, and you don't mind using Apple Music, the iPod Touch will do just fine.
 It's also optimized for gaming, so check out our guide to the best Apple Arcade games.